Milwaukee Brewers: 1994–1999

 In 1994, to commemorate the Brewers' 25th year in Milwaukee, the team completely redesigned their uniforms.
 The ball-in-glove logo was removed and replaced with a stylized interlocking "M" and "B" set on a pair of crossed bats and a diamond background.
 The royal blue changed to navy blue, while the yellow changed to a metallic gold.
 Forest green was added as a third color.
 The jerseys swapped pinstripes for retro-themed piping around the collar, buttons, and sleeves, following a trend that was popular in the 1990s.
 The uniforms' lettering had the same style of letters as the new cap logo with heavily stylized "BREWERS" lettering on the home jerseys and "MILWAUKEE" on the road grays.
 For the first time, an alternative jersey was introduced.
 It was navy blue with the home "BREWERS" lettering on the front and featured the Brewers' logo on the lower left side.
 On all three jerseys, the first and last letters were larger than the rest.
 The caps featured the interlocking "MB" logo (without the bats or diamond) on both the home and away versions.
 The home cap was completely navy blue, while the away cap featured a navy blue crown and a forest green bill.
+Due to its similarity to the Notre Dame Fighting Irish colors and uniforms, the Brewers' uniforms from this era was nicknamed "Motre Bame" as a pun to both teams' designs.

 In 1997, the uniforms were slightly modified, with the main logo being removed from the caps and replaced with an "M".
 All navy caps were worn with both the home and away uniforms; the home hats featured a white "M" and the road caps had a gold "M." The green socks that had previously been worn on the road were changed to navy blue.
 The blue alternate jersey placed the player's number on the lower left side instead of the logo, and numbers were also added to the lower left side of the white and gray jerseys.
 Also, all letters were made the same size.